alexanmtz/jflow/README.md

 # Notice

-There's already a jflow plugin for jQuery, so I changed the name to jQuery sliding

 I'm not maintain this plugin anymore, even if still usefull, I'm developing a new [jQuery sliding plugin](https://github.com/alexanmtz/sliding) instead

 # About the plugin